Trustable Compliance Report#

 JLS-01

-The JSON-library project CI executes on each pull request (opened, reopened, synchronized) the integration test suite, and failures in these runs are investigated by contributors.
+The nlohmann/json library project CI executes on each pull request (opened, reopened, synchronized) the integration test suite, and failures in these runs are investigated by contributors.

 0.00